danschultzer/ex_oauth2_provider/README.md

 ### Authorization request

-You'll need to ensure that a resource_owner is already authenticated on these endpoints, and pass the struct as first argument in the following methods.
+You have to ensure that a `resource_owner` has been authenticated on the following endpoints, and pass the struct as the first argument in the following methods.

 ```elixir
 # GET /oauth/authorize?response_type=code&client_id=CLIENT_ID&redirect_uri=CALLBACK_URL&scope=read